jay15summer/jay15summer.github.io/_includes/components/intro.md

-I joined FSU in Aug.
-2014 as a Ph.D. student majoring in Industrial Engineering.
+I am currently a Ph.D. student majoring in Industrial Engineering at Florida State University.
 I obtained my Bachelor degree in Industrial Engineering and a minor degree in Accounting both from Shanghai Jiao Tong University, Shanghai, China.